OutSystems/docs-odc/src/eap/building-apps/seo/improve-seo-prerendering.md

 The following is an example of configuring Nginx to support an SSL certificate:

-Modify `nginx/sites-available`
+Modify the file `nginx/sites-available/default` and add the following inside the `server` section:

-Add the following inside the `server` section:
+Note: Replace `example.com` with your domain.

 ```
 # Standard configuration